 “We have founded Danica Training Services as a respond to shipping companies’ demand for high-quality training of their seafarers.

-Danica Training Services offers high-quality training courses at major seafarer hubs in Eastern Europe (Odessa in Ukraine, Saint Petersburg in Russia and Klaipeda in Lithuania).
+Danica Training Services offers high-quality training courses at major seafarer hubs in Eastern Europe (Odessa in Ukraine and Saint Petersburg in Russia).
 Our training courses are of course open for all seafarers – not only to seafarers recruited through Danica.

 Our courses are designed to empower seamen to successfully fulfill their duties onboard ship, thus ensuring the safe, efficient and cost-effective operations of the ship owner’s assets.